GeekAlexis/FastMOT/README.md

 | MOT17-04 | 30 - 50  | 43.8% | 61.0% | 75.1% | 22 |
 | MOT17-03 | 50 - 80  | - | - | - | 15 |

 Performance is evaluated with the MOT17 dataset on Jetson Xavier NX using [py-motmetrics](https://github.com/cheind/py-motmetrics).
 When using public detections from MOT17, the MOTA scores are close to **state-of-the-art** trackers.
 The tracker can achieve **30 FPS** depending on the number of objects.
 On a desktop CPU/GPU, FPS will be even higher.
 This means even though the tracker runs much faster, it is still highly accurate.
-Note that plain Deep SORT + YOLOv4 usually struggles to run in real-time on any edge or desktop machine.
+Note that plain Deep SORT + YOLO usually struggles to run in real-time on most edge devices and desktop machines.

 ## Requirements
 - CUDA >= 10